google/syzkaller/docs/configuration.md

      - `kernel`: Location of the `bzImage` file for the kernel to be tested;
        this is passed as the `-kernel` option to `qemu-system-x86_64`.
      - `cmdline`: Additional command line options for the booting kernel, for example `root=/dev/sda1`.
-     - `sshkey`: Location (on the host machine) of an SSH identity to use for communicating with the virtual machine.
      - `cpu`: Number of CPUs to simulate in the VM (*not currently used*).
      - `mem`: Amount of memory (in MiB) for the VM; this is passed as the `-m` option to `qemu-system-x86_64`.